dharmab/bmw-f750gs-f850gs/chain-and-sprocket.md

 ### Replace Rear Sprocket

-Remove the rear sprocket carrier assembly and the spacer bushing.
+Remove the rear sprocket carrier assembly and the spacer bushing from the rear wheel.

 ![](assets/rear-sprocket.png)